lastweek/lastweek.github.io/docs/notes/source_code/virt.md

 5) and finally, if I want to write a new virtual machine monitor like QEMU, what should I build.
 Several recent projects (e.g., rust-vmm, firecracker) have some hints on this.

+My favorite quote:

+!!! quote
+     And at the end of the day, all virtualization really means is running a particular set of assembly instructions (the guest OS) to manipulate locations within a giant memory map for causing a particular set of side effects, where QEMU is just a user-space application providing a memory map and mimicking the same side effects you would get when executing those guest instructions on the appropriate bare metal hardware

 - <a href="https://gdoc.pub/doc/e/2PACX-1vSsskD0A2XgHoZhaYLAkS7lmCOrfxkGXk1WTovWEAyeoELVdBjrE-NzD8h-NvJfKhxMpUg2aXzaD-XG" target="_blank">Google Doc Version</a>
 - <a href="http://lastweek.io/pubs/virt_note.pdf" target="_blank">PDF Version</a>